-Above: An example of a YouTube video description that is well optimised.
-Photo from: YouTube.
+Here's an example of a YouTube video description that is well optimised.

 Like the title, a video’s description field helps YouTube and Google to understand what your content is about.
 When a video appears on the Google search page, users will only be able to view the first 120 characters of the description, so it is paramount that the most relevant information is placed at the beginning.

 YouTube is a little bit more generous with showing descriptions in the search page, allowing for 342 characters.
 The remainder of the description is only viewable when the user clicks on the video and then clicks on the ‘Show More’ button.